 There's little evidence to support the idea that a base tan protects you against sunburn.
 A few sessions of indoor tanning will not prevent you from burning in the sun.
 A base tan is no substitute for good sun protection.
 Plus, the risks of long-term tanning outweigh the unproven benefits of a base tan.

-Tanning under the sun or a sunlamp gives protection that is equivalent to a sun protection factor (SPF) of 4 or less, which translates into a little extra time in the sun before you start to burn.
-But the larger issue is that any change in skin color is a sign of damage from ultraviolet (UV) radiation.
+Tanning under the sun or a sunlamp may give modest protection to those who are able to tan well.
+But the protection it gives does not come close to that derived from the use of a sunscreen.
+The larger issue is that any change in skin color from tanning is a sign of damage from ultraviolet (UV) radiation.
 Repeated exposure to UV radiation — whether from the sun or a tanning bed — increases your risk of premature skin aging and skin cancer.

-- Brice S, et al. Sunburn. http://www.uptodate.com/home/index.html.
-Accessed April 28, 2011.
+- Young AR, et al. Sunburn. https://www.uptodate.com/home.
+Accessed April 20, 2017.

 - Gibson LE (expert opinion).
 Mayo Clinic, Rochester, Minn.
-May 8, 2011.
+April 26, 2017.

 - Paller AS, et al.Photosensitivity and photoreactions.
 In: Hurwitz Clinical Pediatric Dermatology.
 5th ed.
 Edinburgh, U.K.: Elsevier; 2016.